SuleimanFarah/sunpy/GSoC:-WIP-Ideas.md

 * **Mentor**: Laszlo I. Etesi (HESPE data archive developer), Steven Christe (SunPy)

-## Region of Interest object
-**Abstract**: Each datatype has a different way to label events or regions.
-With a bit of thinking we could get a general object that can accept different feature detections results and analyse them together with data from different sources.

-We can have regions of interest based on a single image label with their time, center position, bounding-box and contour.
-These regions of interest may go over a range of time, so the position of the single snapshot may move.
-Some of them may not be on the sun surface but on the outside (*eg* CMEs) and also we may have in different data types, such us timeseries or spectra.

-We should be able to load these from data like HEK, HELIO or manually.
-Be able to overplot them on a map, timeseries or spectra and extract properties of the data where we laid that out.

-The tasks this project includes are:

-1. Design the object.
-2. Implement HEK/HELIO client with it.
-3. Interaction with other data types (overlplot on maps, time ranges on timeseries,...)
-4. Extract information from the interaction (overlay a sunspot detection on a corona image and extract the total intensity in that region).

-**Requirements**: Python and API design

-**Difficulty**: High

-**Expected Outcomes**: a object able to do all the above.

-* **Mentor**: David Perez-Suarez (UCL, SunPy)

 ## HELIO - capabilities improvement

 ### Description:
 SunPy has already the capability to access to the Heliophysics Events Catalogue provided by the HELiophysics Integrated Observatory.
 This catalogue provides access to different lists of events observed anywhere in the heliosphere.
 However, HELIO offers a lot more web services of interest for the solar community.
 Some of the services can provide information of when and where a planet or instrument where located, properties on features detected on the sun, or properties of some heliospheric observations; moreover it also allow the discovery of new data by a propagation model which simulates three different scenarios - Coronal Mass Ejections, High speed solar wind and Solar Energetic Particles events.

 This project would consist in the creation of an interface to access to HELIO services in a similar way that other services like HEK or VSO are accessible at the moment.
 HELIO uses VOTables as the standard to transfer the data, astropy provides support for reading such file format, therefore some understanding of astropy may be needed.